-The district will attempt two separate, individually administered measures of global cognitive functioning with students suspected of having a significant cognitive disability.
-An assessment isconsidered INVALID if the student is unable to respond with purposeful and intentional responses, if the student is unable to understand the presented tasks, or if a valid basal is not obtained on the measure of global cognitive ability.
+The school psychologist will observe the student and/or interview the teacher in order to select the most appropriate test(s) for the student's measured ability.
+The district will attempt two separate and individually administered measures of global cognitive functioning with all students suspected of having a most significant cognitive disability.
+An assessment will be considered student is unable to understand the presented tasks, or if a valid basal is not obtained on the measure of global cognitive ability.